 Bring the warm, cosy colours of the season to your back garden by incorporating autumn plants and flowers.
 Let’s have a look at the most viable choices for British gardens:

 - Winter Aconite: The bright yellow of this flower is akin to buttercups, and is best grown in shady spots, such as under trees or shrubs.

 - Aster: The purple flower of the Aster is pierced by a striking orange centre, making them a truly eye-catching addition to any garden.
 They flower during late summer and early autumn – keep them in sunny, airy spots.

 - Virginia Creeper: With distinctive leaves and veining, this creeper is a beautiful touch for any home.
 The leaves turn a burnt-red colour in the colder months to give your garden an autumnal glow.

 - Cotoneaster: The sprinkle of red berries that this plant produces in autumn put on a spectacular display that will add charm to your garden.
 As shrubs, they are ideal for borders and entranceways.

 - Autumn Crocus: As their name suggests, this pale purple flower blooms in September and October time.
 While its colours aren’t traditionally autumnal, it adds a stunning, crisp appearance to gardens that make it perfect for the chilly season.

 Searching for a low-maintenance lawn that looks good all year round?
 Easigrass Essex supplies and installs award-winning artificial grass that looks like the real deal, but without the mess or mowing.
 We also supply pet-friendly and child-safe grass for your peace of mind.
-To find out how we can help transform your outdoor space, simply contact our team today.
+To find out how we can help transform your outdoor space, simply contact our team today for a free survey.